 The industry in June 2011 was given one year to adjust to labeling rules that will no longer allow “sweatproof” or “waterproof” claims, and will require products with sun protection factors below 15 to state that they don’t prevent skin cancer or early aging.
-The Food and Drug Administration also will require makers such as Johnson & Johnson (JNJ) and Merck & Co.
-(MRK) to prove claims of sunscreens lasting longer than two hours.
+The Food and Drug Administration also will require makers such as Johnson & Johnson (JNJ:US) and Merck & Co.
+(MRK:US) to prove claims of sunscreens lasting longer than two hours.

 The FDA delayed the rules until December at the earliest after lobbying groups for the cosmetics and over-the-counter pharmaceutical industries said they needed more time to comply.
 The senators said the delay will expose Americans to another season without accurate information about sun protection.